 5 November 2004

-Customers could log in to other people's accounts using just a user-name and bypassing any security information.
+Customers could log in to other people's accounts using just a username (typically their forename and surname) and bypassing any security information.